trunghjieu2506/tp/docs/DeveloperGuide.md

 - Advanced search and filtering (e.g., date ranges).
 - UI display of graphs or trends.

+### 2. Qiaozi

+Responsible for implementing the **Loan**, **Contact** and **Money** management modules.
+This includes the `Loan`, `LoanManager`, `Person`, `ContactList`, `Money`, as well as all associated commands and parsers.

+The goal of these modules is to allow users to accurately and efficiently manage their loans with support for adding, editing, deleting, listing, and finding entries.

+#### Loan Structure

+The loans can be classified as either as a Simple Bullet Loan or an Advanced Loan.
+Each type of loan inherits from an abstract class Loan.
+All loans are managed by the LoanManager class.

 ## Product scope
 ### Target user profile